Cavity-Backed Slot Antennas

 Figure 3.
 H-plane (xy plane).
 Angle measured off x-axis towards y-axis.

 Figure 4.
 E-plane (xz plane).
 Angle measured off z-axis (to x-axis).
 The radiation pattern of the cavity backed slot antenna somewhat resembles that of a dipole antena in the forward H-plane.
 The 3-dB beamwidth is roughly 60 degrees in this plane.
 The radiation pattern is diminished in the rear H-plane, with a significant back lobe about 6 dB down from the peak of the main beam.
 In the E-plane, the pattern is fairly broad, with a 3-dB beamwidht of about 120 degrees.
 The broad pattern of these antennas make them well suited for use in antenna arrays.
 The peak gain of a thin slot is usually around 2-3 dB.
-In the next section, we'll look at slotted waveguides.

 Previous: Intro to Slot Antennas Antenna Theory (Home)